dfighter1312/data-science-collection/Topic 14 - LLMOps Discussion/README.md

 ### Theoretical Background on Transformers and GPTs

-Understanding Flow: Attention Mechanism --> Transformer --> GPT (decoder of Transformer) --> GPT-1 --> GPT-2 (unsupervised learning) --> GPT-3 (providing context) --> Reinforcement Learning with Human Feedback --> InstructGPT.
+Understanding Flow: Attention Mechanism --> Transformer --> GPT (decoder of Transformer) --> GPT-1 --> GPT-2 --> GPT-3 --> Reinforcement Learning with Human Feedback --> InstructGPT.

 In fact there is a report of GPT-4, but it is just a report of how the new one improves.